Dick Walsh (executive): Soccer commissioner, then Angel GM

-After baseball
+Convention center director

 The firing ended Walsh's baseball career.
-In 1974, he became executive director of the Los Angeles Convention Center and held the post for nearly 24 years, a period during which Los Angeles hosted the 1984 Summer Olympics and began planning the construction of another state-of-the-art venue, the Staples Center; the Convention Center oversaw two expansion projects during Walsh's tenure: one in 1981 with the addition of the North Hall, and another in 1991 that saw the opening of the South Hall, which opened in 1993.
-He earned a master's degree in public administration from California State University, Fullerton in 1976 and a law degree from Western State University College of Law in 1984.
-After leaving the LACC in 1997, Walsh supervised the opening or operations of convention facilities in Hawaii and Alaska before becoming the executive director of the Ontario Convention Center from 2002 to 2005.
+In 1974, he became executive director of the Los Angeles Convention Center and held the post for nearly 24 years, a period during which Los Angeles hosted the 1984 Summer Olympics and began planning the construction of another state-of-the-art venue, the Staples Center.
+The Convention Center oversaw two expansion projects during Walsh's tenure: one in 1981 with the addition of the North Hall, and another in 1991 that saw the opening of the South Hall, which opened in 1993.

+During this phase of his career, Walsh earned a master's degree in public administration from California State University, Fullerton in 1976 and a law degree from Western State University College of Law in 1984.
+After leaving the LACC in 1997, Walsh supervised the opening or operations of convention facilities in Hawaii and Alaska before becoming the executive director of the Ontario, California, Convention Center from 2002 to 2005.

 Walsh died of natural causes on May 6, 2011, at the age of 85.